Insality/defold-log/README.md

 https://github.com/d954mas/defold-utf8/archive/master.zip
 ```

 The Log module automatically detects the presence of the native UTF8 extension and uses it if available.
-If the extension is not present, the Log module will use the built-in string functions.
+If the extension is not present, the Log module will use the built-in Lua string functions.

 ### Using High Resolution Timer Extension